 - Loss of friends

 These are just some of the ways in which stress can affect us.
 It touches each of us differently and can be difficult to manage.
-Once we start to notice the effects of it, we can quickly get overwhelmed.
+Once we start to notice the effects of stress, we can quickly get overwhelmed.

 At that point, many of us tend to try to alleviate the symptoms rather than the cause, and we end up in a vicious cycle of damage control rather than actual problem-solving.